 In 2017, based on compiled responses from all three angler categories, 82% (85% in 2016) of anglers were satisfied with the lottery draw and mandatory reporting requirements established in 2016.
 When asked about their overall experience, approximately 62% (60% in 2016) of anglers said they were very satisfied.
 When asked if they would support a bonus point option if unsuccessful in the lottery, approximately 70% (71% in 2016) said they'd be in favor of such a system.
 If an angler said they did not participate, they were asked a follow up question as to why they didn't participate.
 Of the lottery tag holders who did not participate the most common reason (81%) for not participating was "didn't have time/too much going on".
 Of the unsuccessful draw, catch and release anglers, the most common reason (50%) for not participating was "I did not draw a harvest tag".
 Of the over the counter catch and release anglers, the most common reason (75%) for not participating was "didn't have time/too much going on".
 Approximately 39% of participating anglers used a boat to access their snagging areas, and 3 fish (suspected paddlefish) were reported as hit by a boat.

-In 2018, only two supplemental questions were asked to anglers: 1) Satisfied with paddle fishing experience 2) Did you use boat to access snagging areas.
-Overall, 96% of respondents said they were satisfied with their 2019 paddlefish season and approximately 50% of all respondents claimed they used a boat to access snagging areas.
+In 2020, one supplemental question was asked to anglers: 1) Satisfied with paddle fishing experience.
+Overall, 97% of respondents said they were satisfied with their 2020 paddlefish season.